Skip to content

 • Supports multiple schemas per group (composable)

-• Stores optional metadata for package-owned settings pages
+• Stores optional metadata for package-owned settings surfaces

 2. SettingsSchemaBootstrapper (Capell\Core\Support\Settings\SettingsSchemaBootstrapper)